 Hedi's Almond Biscuits

-Roll out the dough pretty thinly (approx. 5 mm) on a floured surface, cut out 5-6 cm diameter circles and in half of the biscuits cut out a small circle in the middle.
+- Roll out the dough pretty thinly (approx. 5 mm) on a floured surface, cut out 5-6 cm diameter circles.
+Additionally, cut out a small circle in the middle in half of the biscuits.

 - Transfer the biscuits onto the baking tray covered with baking paper, leaving some space between them (they will not rise a lot).
 The dough is not very elastic so be careful when you transfer the cut-out biscuits as they may break.

 - Bake the biscuits for approx. 15 minutes until golden; let them cool down on a baking tray.

 - When cold, spread some jam on a whole biscuit, cover it with a biscuit with a hole in the middle, sprinkle with icing sugar.